 Probate Help For Personal Representatives

-Being appointed as a personal representative of a deceased loved one’s estate can be overwhelming.
-You owe it to the deceased to ensure their final wishes are carried out, but the process can be complicated and confusing.
+Being the personal representative of a deceased loved one’s estate can be overwhelming.
+You have a fiduciary duty to ensure the decedent’s final wishes are carried out, but the probate process can be complicated and confusing.

-I am John Marshall, an experienced and relatable probate and estate attorney serving clients in The Villages and the surrounding area.
-At Marshall Law, I greatly value my client relationships, providing both sympathetic understanding and professional efficiency.
-I will make it a point to educate you about your customized options for executing your loved one’s estate.
+I am John Marshall, an experienced and relatable probate attorney serving clients in The Villages and central Florida.
+At Marshall Law, I greatly value my relationship with my clients, providing both sympathetic understanding and professional efficiency.
+I will make it a point to not only educate you about your duties as a personal representative, but guide you through the process so everything is handled in a manner that complies with Florida law and fulfills the decedent’s wishes.

 The Role Of The Will